audioclassify/CedarAlert/README.md

 The purpose of this DIY project is to enhance four low cost outdoor motion detecting security cameras (Amcrest IP4M-1026W) with object and fire detection in a rural high risk fire area, and to provide email alerts with the image in question plus SMS alerts via the Verizon Wireless SMS portal.

+Alerts are send upon recognition of 'fire', 'person', 'bicycle', and 'bear', although the COCO dataset recognizes 80 classes of objects.
+The alert classes can be changed in the 'run()' code.

+All object recognition events and alert conditions are logged in a log file and SQLite3 database by default.

+In order to avoid too many alerts in a short period of time, alerts are sent no more frequently that 15 minutes, as defined by 'cedar_alert_seconds'.
+The Amcrest security cameras have a free Android and iOS app, so the cameras can be viewed in real-time whenever an alert is received.

 The four Amcrest cameras are configured to take three photos two seconds apart at each motion event, and send the images via FTP to a local desktop PC for AI analysis and storage.

 This DIY application is provided as a free open source codebase as a courtesy without any promise of support nor guarantee of any kind.